dioza22/MVCMusicStore/README.md

 # MVCMusicStore
-A replication of the Jon G. Tutorial
+A replication of the Jon G. tutorial